crcdng/p5_sensory_con_fusion/README.md

 I am also working on a VR version.

-To run, copy the sketch folder into your Processing sketchbook.
-You might have to install libraries from the Processing GUI (`Sketch -> Import Library -> Add Library`).
+To run, download the ZIP file, unpack and rename the folder to `p5_sensory_con_fusion`.
+Copy this folder into your Processing sketch folder.
+You might have to install the P5 Video and P5 Audio libraries from the Processing GUI (`Sketch -> Import Library -> Add Library`).

 Read the comments in the sketch files for details and current issues.

-Update (2020)
+#### Update (2020)
-Processing is broken on Mac computers with Mac OSX Catalina.
-For a workaround to run this sketch in Processing 3.5.4 see: https://gist.github.com/i3games/b063987dfb62baf5d0afda422631b480
+Processing is broken on Mac computers with Mac OSX 10.5 Catalina.
+For a workaround and to run this sketch with Processing 3.5.4 see: https://gist.github.com/i3games/b063987dfb62baf5d0afda422631b480